steveschnepp/blog.pwkf.org/_posts/2021-06-06-odroid-hc4-no-hdmi-output.md

 There is also a setting that configured the default elevator to `noop`.
 While this is usually a very good idea with an eMMC, it isn't in the case of SD cards.
-Specially with a journaling filesystem such as EXT4 that inserts barriers.
+Specially with a journaling file system  such as EXT4 that inserts barriers.

 So, either we mount the root filesystem with the `nobarrier` option, or we